shopware/docs/products/paas/build-deploy.md

 Sometimes you might want to trigger a rebuild and deploy of your environment without pushing new code to your project.

-Assuming you want to do this for your main environment, first create a REBUILD_DATE environment variable.
+If you want to do this for your main environment, create a REBUILD_DATE environment variable first.
 This triggers a build right away to propagate the variable.
 ```bash
 shopware variable:create --environment main --level environment --prefix env --name REBUILD_DATE --value "$(date)" --visible-build true
 ```